USH3R/Predictive-Supply-Chain-Risk-Mapper/README.md

 Run / Type: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;bash run.sh

 4. Quick Start Command
-This command is only for use inside a Terminal (like the one in Codespaces or on your Local Machine).
+This command is only for use inside a Terminal (like the one in Codespaces, terminal, or on your local machine).
-    Verify Your Location: Ensure your terminal is currently pointed at the project directory.
+    Verify Your Location: Ensure your terminal is currently pointed at the project directory;
     You should see U.S.-Predictive-Supply-Chain-Risk-Mapper in your command prompt.
-    Run the Script:
-    (If you have already performed the setup in steps 1, 2, or 3 and just need to restart the application), type:
+    If you have already performed the setup in steps 1, 2, or 3 and just need to restart the application, type:
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;bash run.sh

-If you are already in the correct folder, just use:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;bash run.sh

 ## Features
 1. **Vendor Risk Collection**
    - Pull CVE feeds, GitHub leaks, and other public signals.